 It depends.
 Many plaintiffs want little or no wages.
 In part, it may be to save their share of employment taxes.
 After all, employment taxes are partially borne by the employee and partially by the employer.
-For the employee, the taxes at stake are 7.7 percent of the pay (for the entire year) up to the wage base of \$147,000, and 1.45 percent of any amount exceeding \$147,000.
+For the employee, the taxes at stake are 7.7 percent of the pay (for the entire year) up to the wage base of \$147,000, and 1.45 percent of amount over \$147,000.

-Another reason a plaintiff may favor reduced wages is to get a bigger net check at settlement time.
-If the check isn't reduced by tax withholdings, the settlement may look better.
-Sometimes the lawyers are the ones pushing for little or no withholding.
-If the plaintiff is upset that he is settling for only \$400,000 when he thinks he should get more, his lawyer may push for little or no withholding as a way to make the current check larger.
+Another reason plaintiffs may favor reduced wages is to get a bigger net check at settlement time.
+If the check is not reduced by tax withholdings, the settlement may look better.
+Sometimes, their lawyers are the ones pushing for little or no withholding.
+If the plaintiff is upset that he is settling for only \$400,000 when he thinks he should get more, his lawyer may push for little or no withholding to make the current check larger.

-Some plaintiffs sense that they are better off if they receive gross pay rather than net pay.
-Sometimes they even think the wage-versus-nonwage fight is about tax versus no tax.
+Some plaintiffs have the sense that they are better off if they receive gross pay rather than net pay.
+Sometimes they even think the wage versus non-wage fight is about tax versus no tax.
 The plaintiff may also want to pay his own taxes, later.
-But the plaintiff may end up worse off at tax return time the following year if he has trouble paying his taxes.
+But the plaintiff may end up worse off at tax return time the following year if they have trouble paying their taxes.
 A plaintiff who has always been a wage earner may never have made estimated tax payments and may be undisciplined when it comes to financial management.